 Earth Day 2024: Driving productivity and profitability in a sustainable way

-On 18th April, farmers were invited to attend the second South East Future of Farming Conference held at Plumpton Collage, with all proceeds from the ticket sales being donated to RABI.
+On 18th April, farmers were invited to attend the second South East Future of Farming Conference held at Plumpton College, with all proceeds from the ticket sales being donated to RABI.
 Farmers Guide editor, Rachel Hicks, was there.

 Opening the conference, Brian Robertson from event sponsor Virgin Media welcomed everyone to the second Future of Farming – pointing out the appropriateness of the location, given that the focus of the conference was around what the future of the farming industry looks like.
 Mr Robertson explained that the college has a vital role in educating those who will be directly involved in that future, and has a huge part to play in knowledge exchange and thought leadership.